chetmurthy/pa_ppx/README.md

 confusing, I can't tell.
 But the general idea is that for each rewriter or group of rewriters, there are two packages:

-1. the package for loading into the toplevel or linking into a commandline tool, viz. `pa_ppx.deriving.plugins.show`
+1. the package for linking into a program, viz. `pa_ppx.deriving.plugins.show.link`
-2. the package for adding to camlp5 during preprocessing, viz. `pa_ppx.deriving.plugins.show.syntax`
+2. the package for loading into the toplevel or adding to camlp5 during preprocessing, viz. `pa_ppx.deriving.plugins.show`

-Note the ".syntax" at the end there.
+Note the `.link` at the end there.
 These are separated like this so we can specify "preprocess with the show plugin, but don't link it into the program" and separately "link the show plugin into the program, but don't preprocess with it".

-[I thought of having a "virtual package" that just required the both, but it turns out that there's a bug in findlib that prevents this from working correctly in the context of preprocessing.
-So I'm stuck with this for now.]
+[I thought of having a "virtual package" that just required the both, but it turns out that findlib doesn't support that (and I can see the reasoning there -- it could be a source of hard-to-understand bugs).

 # Using with Makefiles

-There are copious examples in the `tests` directory: these are copied over almost-verbatim from ppx_deriving, and show almost all the functionality being exercised.
+There are copious examples in the `tests-*` directories: these are copied over almost-verbatim from ppx_deriving and other projects, and show almost all the functionality being exercised.
 Here is a simple one, stripped-down to the minimum:
 ```
-ocamlfind ocamlc -verbose -package rresult,ounit2,pa_ppx.runtime,pa_ppx.deriving_plugins.std.syntax \
+ocamlfind ocamlc -verbose -package rresult,ounit2,pa_ppx.runtime,pa_ppx.deriving_plugins.std \
 	-syntax camlp5o -linkpkg -linkall test_deriving_show.ml -o test_deriving_show.byte
 ```

 1. specify syntax `-syntax camlp5o`
 2. specify packages needed by the test itself: `rresult,ounit2`
 3. specify pa_ppx runtime support package: `pa_ppx.runtime`
-4. specify the rewriter packages: `pa_ppx.deriving_plugins.std.syntax`
+4. specify the rewriter packages: `pa_ppx.deriving_plugins.std`

 # Using with Dune